-4. BALL GOING INTO PLAYER'S UNIFORM Rule 5.01(b):
+6. BALL GOING INTO PLAYER'S UNIFORM Rule 5.01(b), 5.06(c)(7) & Comment:

 If a batted or thrown ball inadvertently goes inside a player or coach's uniform, or lodges in the catcher's face mask or paraphernalia, or is intentionally placed inside a player's uniform (e.g., in a pants pocket), the umpire shall call "Time."
 He will, using common sense and fair play, place all runners in such a manner that, in the umpire's judgment, will nullify the action of the ball going out of play.
 In no case may any outs be recorded on such play.